Nathan-Hutton/Chatroom/README.md

 # Chatroom

-cd into the src folder
+cd into the src folder then the client folder
+Compile with: javac *.java
+cd back into src then into the server folder
 Compile with: javac *.java

 To make a broadcast message to everyone: (broadcast)hello